SagarShetye/AEC-Project/README.md

 # AEC-Project
 Implementation of Mean Value Coordinate Interpolation.

- --To move vertex press 'M' key.
-Then select the vertices of the control mesh to move.
-Use the arrow keys and + - keys to move the vertices.
+ Press 'E' to enable move vertices.
-(When M is pressed rotation by arrow keys is disabled).
-Press 'S' key when done.
+ Press 'D' to disable move vertices.

---press 'Q' key to scale up the control mesh and 'W' key to scale it down.
+--press 'B' key to scale up the control mesh and 'S' key to scale it down.

--- Press the 'D' key to deform the model mesh after moving the vertices of the control mesh.
+-- Press the 'D' key to deform the model mesh after moving the vertices of the control mesh pr scaling the model.